Smolclin/Game_Web/README.md

 ## Project & Collaboration
-The above project has been spearheader and brought into life by a passionate tech enthusiast Clin All the materials used in the project are available on my official pages and blog posts where I have expalined how the site works, components and different technologies concerning the site.
+The above project has been spearheader and brought into life by a passionate tech enthusiast Clin Most the materials used in the project are available on my official pages and blog posts where I have expalined how the site works, components and different technologies concerning the site.
+The project as a whole is not yet complete since the backend of the project is still under development and will soon be complete and will be a fully functional site with additional functionality and components during maintenance in the future.

 ## Website screenshot